These Frequently Asked Questions pertain mainly to income tax preparation services.

 Yes, most all of my clients file their tax returns electronically.
 The cost of e-filing (both Federal and California) is included in my fee estimates above.
 There is no extra charge.
 Paper filing is available upon request.

 Yes, we accept credit and debit card payments here in the office, over the phone, or though our Payments page.

 When should I contact you for tax preparation?

 Short answer: The sooner the better.
-I can only take a limited number of new clients each year and there is always a cut off date at some point during the first three months of the year.
+I can only take a limited number of new clients each year.
+I generally finalize my client list during the summer or fall.